aelanman/pyspherical/README.md

 ![](https://github.com/aelanman/pyspherical/workflows/Tests/badge.svg?branch=master)
 ![](https://codecov.io/gh/aelanman/pyspherical/branch/master/graph/badge.svg)

-An implementation of and development on the fast spin-weighted spherical harmonic transform methods of McEwan and Wiaux (2011) [1], using the recursion relations of Trapani and Navaza (2006) [2] to calculate Wigner-d functions.
+An implementation of the fast spin-weighted spherical harmonic transform methods of McEwan and Wiaux (2011) [1], using the recursion relations of Trapani and Navaza (2006) [2] to calculate Wigner-d functions.
 Transforms are supported for any spherical sampling pattern with equally-spaced samples of azimuth at each latitude (iso-latitude sampling).
 Additional functions are provided to evaluate spin-weighted spherical harmonics at arbitrary positions.